-- (1) The county Soil and Water Conservation District attorney will obtain two appraisals on tracts considered for entry into the program.
+- (g) Acquisition. - (1) The Soil and Water Conservation District attorney will obtain two appraisals on tracts considered for entry into the program.
 One appraisal will establish current fair market value of the property at its current highest and best use.
 The second appraisal will establish the value of the property for agricultural or open space use.
-Payment for these appraisals will be based upon negotiations with the landowner at the county's County's discretion. - (2) Upon receiving the written appraisals, the county attorney will present the values to the landowner by certified mail.
-The landowner will have 30 days from receipt of the values to submit an offer to sell his/her conservation easements.
-Failure to respond in writing within the required time may constitute waiver of the opportunity.
-Upon receiving an offer to sell, the county attorney and a member of the board will meet with the landowners and attempt to negotiate a price with the landowner and recommend a purchase price to the board of commissioners.
-If an agreement is reached, a contract to convey will be signed promptly by the landowner and the board of commissioners or their designee. the Buncombe County Farmland Preservation Coordinator will review the appraisals and determine if they meet landowner objectives.
-The Farmland Preservation Coordinator will review the appraisals with the landowner to insure the landowner has an understanding of the process and the contents of the appraisals.

-- (3) The county Soil and Water Conservation District attorney will cause any necessary title examinations to be performed and all documentation to be prepared.
+Payment for these appraisals will be based upon negotiations with the landowner at the County's discretion. - (2) Upon receiving the written appraisals, the Buncombe County Farmland Preservation Coordinator will review the appraisals and determine if they meet landowner objectives.
+The Farmland Preservation Coordinator will review the appraisals with the landowner to insure the landowner has an understanding of the process and the contents of the appraisals. - (3) The Soil and Water Conservation District attorney will cause any necessary title examinations to be performed and all documentation to be prepared.
 If the property in question is subject to mortgage(s) or lien(s), a subordination agreement or waiver must be secured from the mortgage or lien holder.
 Closing will not take place until this requirement is met.
-The county Soil and Water Conservation District attorney will assist in securing this agreement with the mortgage or lien holder, at the request of the landowners. - (4) Upon preparation of appropriate legal documents covering titles, deeds, surveys, and subordination agreements, the closing will be scheduled.
-Prior to closing, all legal documents will be reviewed by the county County and the Soil and Water Conservation District attorneys for verification and accuracy.
-At closing, the owner will execute appropriate full warranty documents conveying conservation easements to the county County in perpetuity.
+The Soil and Water Conservation District attorney will assist in securing this agreement with the mortgage or lien holder, at the request of the landowners. - (4) Upon preparation of appropriate legal documents covering titles, deeds, surveys, and subordination agreements, the closing will be scheduled.
+Prior to closing, all legal documents will be reviewed by the County and the Soil and Water Conservation District attorneys for verification and accuracy.
+At closing, the owner will execute appropriate full warranty documents conveying conservation easements to the County in perpetuity.
 After proper recordation of necessary instruments, the landowner will be presented a check.
-The county County will may bear all closing and related costs.
-The county attorney will securely store all pertinent records, including deeds. - (5) The board of commissioners may extend any stated time limit, as circumstances require.
-The deviations will be reported to the chairman of the board and the landowner. - (g)(h) Public disclosure.
+The County may bear all closing and related costs. - (h) Public disclosure.
 During negotiations concerning the purchase of conservation easements, information will be kept confidential, as allowed by law.
 Following a purchase agreement, information may be made public as provided by law.

 Sec.
-58-734. - Lease of conservation easement.
+58-73. - Lease of conservation easement.